scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 A great wall of fire, 10 tiles wide and 3 tiles high, errupts from the ground.
-Any creature that starts their turn in or enters the wall for the first time must make a defense roll vs your spellcasting.
+Any creature that starts their turn in or enters the wall for the first time must make a defense roll against your spellcasting.
 On hit they take 1 wound and 3 wound die in damage, and are ignited for 1 minute on a crit.
-On success they take 1 wound.
+On success they take half damage, rounded down.
 Any ranged weapon or spell attack made through the wall adds 2 bad die to the attack, being incinerated by the wall if the attack misses.

-Add a wound die for every level above the 5th.
+Add a wound die for every level above 5th.

 ___
 #### Ward Area